 What we're up to

-In Rwanda, the Rwanda Girl Guides Association is developing a monitoring and evaluation framework to better understand girls’ and young women’s expectations from Guiding.
+In Rwanda, the Rwanda Girl Guides Association is developing a monitoring and evaluation framework to better understand girls’ and young women’s expectations from Guiding, and their ability to record membership and participation in projects.
 They are also establishing new Guide groups in primary and secondary schools where there are a high percentage of girls with disabilities.
-Almost 2,000 girls have been recruited from rural districts and there is an emphasis on supporting girls with disabilities to participate.
-A leadership development event for Guide Leaders was also facilitated by a national training organisation and the US Embassy.
+Almost 4,500 girls have been recruited from rural districts and there is an emphasis on supporting girls with disabilities to participate with 85 girls with disabilities joining so far .
+A leadership development event for Guide Leaders was also facilitated by a national training organisation and the US Embassy and there are plans underway to train 84 new leaders from 42 schools.

 In India, the aim of the Bharat Scouts and Guides (BSG) HWHV project is to make themselves a more inclusive organisation by engaging under-represented groups and creating a space for girls to raise their voices and take action on issues affecting them and their communities.
-To do this, BSG are recruiting thousands of young people, aged 17 to 25 years-old into Guiding and Scouting as Rangers, and their members will be given access to a new ‘My Rights and Me’ empowerment programme, with training on running their own advocacy projects.
+To do this, BSG are recruiting thousands of young people, aged 17 to 25 years-old into Guiding and Scouting as Rangers.
+5,665 girls have been recruited into this age group and 293 leaders recruited to support them, across the 11 states.
+Their members will be given access to a new ‘My Rights and Me’ empowerment programme, with training on running their own advocacy projects.
+So far, 23 young women have taken part, with 6 Regional trainings planned for the coming months.

 In Nigeria, the Girl Guides Association of Nigeria (NGGA) is working to increase and diversify their membership, mostly in rural areas.
-Staff and volunteers visit communities to introduce Guiding and girls' participation in relevant programmes and skills development.
-To make this work successfully and sustainably, NGGA are working on improving the Girl Guiding experience, and strengthening their organisational capacity in monitoring and evaluation and in governance.
+So far they have recruited over 11,000 girls and almost 2,000 leaders!
+The majority of these new members come from rural locations.
+Staff and volunteers visit communities to introduce Guiding.
+To make this work successfully and sustainably, NGGA are also working on improving the Girl Guiding experience, and strengthening their organisational capacity in monitoring and evaluation and in governance.

 All five of the key HWHV associations are giving young people the opportunity to make their voices heard through U-Report, UNICEF'S innovative youth-centred polling platform.
 The results will support evidence-driven advocacy and relevant programming for girls on the issues that matter to them the most.
-Over 20,000 girls and young women have been recruited to U-Report so far with the first poll on menstruation, in India, garnering over 9,500 respondents.
-A multi-country climate change poll is also coming soon.
+Over 45,000 girls and young women have been recruited to U-Report so far with the first consultation on menstruation, in India, garnering over 9,500 respondents.
+A multi-country climate change consultation has also taken place online, through U-Report, and offline through in-person version delivered by young women Climate Poll Ambassadors.
+In total, 33,523 girls and young women from 90 countries shared their voices.

 Meaningful Youth Engagement

 The Her World Her Voice programme has supported the work of the young women’s research team at WAGGGS, investigating the reasons for low participation of young women in national and global decision-making opportunities, and pathways towards these opportunities.
 As part of a communications campaign around WAGGGS’ recent World Conference, a bank of stories was created to showcase these pathways and inspire change across the global Movement.
-The team behind HWHV programme strives to lead from the front, with young women teams supporting the grant-making process, and entering roles as young M&E evaluators, supporting with the project's evaluation.
+The team behind HWHV programme strives to lead from the front, with young women teams supporting the grant-making process, and entering roles as Young and Emerging evaluators, supporting with the project's evaluation.
+An online learning series has also taken place, with experts sharing promising models emerging from WAGGGS and other organisations on Meaningful Youth Engagement and guidance on how to take these ideas forward.
+Anyone in your national Girl Guiding or Girl Scouting association interested in the topic of engaging girls and young women can join the Youth Engagement Community forum to watch back the webinars.

-In addition to the programming in Rwanda, Nigeria, South Africa, Mexico, India, and Argentina, we have provided grants to 14 additional Girl Guiding and Girl Scouting associations who are running their own smaller projects on the themes of equity, empowerment and engagement.
-From reaching new girls in rural areas of South Sudan and empowering ‘changemakers’ in Guyana, to creating a new a youth decision-making body in Brazil.
+In addition to the programming in Rwanda, Nigeria, South Africa, Mexico, India, and Argentina, we have provided grants to more than 14 Girl Guiding and Girl Scouting associations who are running their own smaller projects on the themes of equity, empowerment and engagement.
+From empowering ‘changemakers’ in Guyana, to creating a new a youth decision-making body in Brazil.
 Here is a snapshot of what the associations' are up to:

 Sangam Community Project